 1.1.
 To what extent does the CRP benefit from sufficient high-quality inputs (with reference to the research environment and project designs)?
+The review should look at productivity and engagement of scientists; diversity of teams and

 The review should look at productivity and engagement of scientists; diversity of teams and partnerships, in relation to planned outcomes; quality of facilities, equipment and other tools for research; and the level and predictability of CRP funding during the review period.